mysada/well/README.md

 ## Overview

-This is a Laravel-based beauty website project designed by Mydasa.
+This is a Laravel-based personal health care website project designed by Mydasa.
 ### Mydasa Members

 - Manish